-A summary of the matter will be published by way of an article in the Electron which will focus on the lessons to be learnt from the case.
-The Respondent will not be named in the publication.
+A summary of the matter will not be published by way of an article in the Electron.

-[48] The Respondent should note that the Board may refuse to relicense an electrical worker who has not paid any fine or costs imposed on them.
+[50] The Respondent should note that the Board may refuse to relicense an electrical worker who has not paid any fine or costs imposed on them.